 Cadenzas were composed by Beethoven for the keyboard version of his concerto.
-I transcribed them for two violins and celli.
+I have taken the liberty of transcribing them for two violins and celli.
 In the cadenza of the first movement Beethoven also uses timpani.
-In the middle of this cadenza, a trumpet signal similar to the trumpet signal in Beethovens opera "Fidelio" appears, followed by a march motif giving the timpani an aggressive and martial character.
+In the middle of this cadenza, a trumpet signal similar to the trumpet signal in Beethoven's opera "Fidelio" appears, followed by a march motif giving the timpani an aggressive and martial character.
 In a slow tempo, this passage would not make any sense.
 Therefore, Beethoven's own cadenza confirms the other arguments for a fast tempo in the first movement.
 The timpani originally came into occidental music from the Turkish military music and until the end of the 18th century was perceived as being threatening and aggressive.
 Considering this, the initial timpani beats of the first movement can be felt as quite menacing, a striking contrast to the idyllic melodies.